 The only other rider to come close in recent years has been Calum Brown with an amazing 1:14.5 set in 2018.

-Russell Downing posted a very respectable time of 1m 18.3s in 2003, but this was topped in 2016 by Adam Kenway with an amazing 1:16.5.
+Russell Downing posted a very respectable time of 1:18.3 in 2003, but this was topped in 2016 by Adam Kenway with an amazing 1:16.5.
 In the same event Lou Bates smashed her own womens record by a staggering 13 seconds to post a time of 1:42.8.
+Hill climb ace, Bithja Jones, blasted up the climb in 2021 and claimed both the women’s overall and veteran’s records after posting a 1:37.5 on her first attempt.
+Bithja would go onto be National Hill Climb champion in the same year.
+She successfully defended her titles in 2022 and again went under 1.40.

 Harrison Sunny Bailey late 1930's